Elektra Fence

-Biography
+Early life and career

-Julian Riley was born in Burnley, Lancashire, to parents with cerebral palsy.
-She has three brothers, one of whom died when Riley was a teenager.
-She later began performing in drag under the stage name Elektra Fence, a name she chose after a video of her touching an electric fence went viral on social media.
-In 2021, Fence was announced as one of the contestants competing in the third series of RuPaul's Drag Race UK.
+Julian Riley was born in Burnley, Lancashire, to Ann and Ian Riley, parents with cerebral palsy.
+He is one of three children.
+One of his brothers, Anthony, died when he was a teenager.
+His first experience with drag was secretly wearing his mother's nightgowns.
+He later began performing in drag under the stage name Elektra Fence, a name selected after a video of him touching an electric fence went viral on social media.
+He describes himself as the "pocket rocket of drag".

+In 2021, Elektra Fence was announced as one of the contestants competing in the third series of RuPaul's Drag Race UK.
 Following the first episode, she found herself in the bottom two against Anubis Finch and won the lip sync to "Sweet Melody" by Little Mix.
 The following week, she found herself in the bottom two again, this time against Vanity Milan and was eliminated after lip syncing to "Moving on Up by M People.

-In 2022, Fence was subject to a homophobic assault on a train.
+In 2022, Elektra Fence was subject to a homophobic assault on a train.
 Later that year, she embarked on the RuPaul's Drag Race UK: The Official Tour alongside the cast of the third series.
+Furthermore, she spoke to the Parliament of the United Kingdom regarding cerebral palsy in October of that year.

+Personal life

+Elektra Fence is trained in ballet, freestyle, disco, ballroom, Latin, and pole dancing.
+She has cited her inspirations to be Bet Lynch (portrayed by Julie Goodyear) and Jane McDonald.
+She has ran the London Marathon benefitting disability charity Scope.
+Her father, Ian, passed away after a short illness in 2022.